 Are the current and non-contributory pensions indexed in the same way as the accrued pension rights of members still actively accruing their pensions?

-The ambition of Philips Pensioenfonds is to raise the accrued pension rights of employees still working for Philips and Signify annually by the same rate as wage inflation, expressed in the movements in the collective salary scale adjustments at Philips.
-Last year, that was 2%
+The ambition of Philips Pensioenfonds is to raise the accrued pension rights of employees still working for Philips and Signify annually by the same rate as wage inflation, expressed in the movements in the collective salary scale adjustments at Philips (also for those who work for Signify).

-Whenever the Board of Trustees passes a decision to raise the accrued pension rights, for most members this takes effect on the same date every year: 1 April.
+Whenever the Board of Trustees passes a decision to raise the accrued pension rights, this takes effect on the same date every year: 1 April.

 Philips Pensioenfonds uses the ‘derived’ consumer price index: what does this mean?

 Every year, as prices increase, Philips Pensioenfonds seeks to raise its pensions accordingly.
 These increases are based on the ‘derived’ consumer price index published by Statistics Netherlands (CBS).
 That index does not make allowance for price increases that result from new product-specific tax rates.
-Philips Pensioenfonds is not alone in this: the derived price index is used by most pension funds, which would otherwise have to accommodate price increases resulting from government measures.
+Philips Pensioenfonds is not alone in this: the derived price index is used by most pension funds.

 How much indexation has been forgone in total?

 No full indexation has been granted since 2011.
 The ambition of the Board of Trustees is to grant full indexation at the same rate as price inflation (for retired members) and at the same rate as wage inflation (for active members).
 A review of recent years shows that up to and including 2023 the total indexation that has been forgone compared with that ambition is:

 - 16.1% for retired members and non-contributory policyholders